 If the Indian Government succumbs to global pressure or has no choice but to maintain the status quo in terms of tariffs on goods imported from China due to bilateral commitments or the WTO’s new Trade Facilitation Agreement (TFA), which India ratified earlier this year to meet the lofty goal of increasing merchandise exports or further boosting the country’s economic growth by “reducing trade costs and supporting its integration into the global economy” as summed up by WTO Director-General Roberto Azevêdo, the people of India can come forward and play a pro-active role by resorting to en masse boycott of Chinese goods.
 In this way the people of India will be sending a strong message to China that it should not be blinded by its narrow economic and strategic interests.
 For the sake of global peace and its own internal security, China would be best advised to wake up and address the issue of global terror in the right perspective.
 The message should be loud and clear that the people of India, if they wrest the initiative, they have the power to swing the balance the other way.

 The China apologists in India may argue that China is among the largest trading partners of India.
 They will certainly point out that boycott of all Chinese stuff sold off shelves and online besides decoration lights and crackers that get smuggled into India in massive quantities from China , is no solution rather it will hurt the Indian economy and cause a spiralling adverse impact if China decides to squeeze the export of cotton, gems, precious metals, ores, organic chemicals, salt, sulphur, stone, cement, machines, engines, pumps, plastics, raw hides and so on.
-The pro-China lobby should know that China would be hit harder if it resorts to go for a blanket ban on export from India if the vast majority of Indians refuse to pick Chinese goods that flood the Indian market during the festive season.
-If that happens, even the Indian Government will be compelled to shut its doors for Chinese finished goods like electronic equipment, machines, engines, pumps, organic chemicals, fertilizers, iron and steel, ships, boats, plastics, medical and technical equipment.
-This will send shock waves that even the Chinese economy cannot absorb.
+The pro-China lobby should know that China would be hit harder if India resorts to go into the overdrive mode to revolutionise the domestic production sector, especially Micro, Small & Medium Enterprises (MSME s), coupled with a blanket ban on import of goods from China.
+Even if the Indian Government drags it’s feet in this matter, the vast majority of Indians should refuse to pick Chinese goods.
+They should act immediately and turn their back to every Chinese product that would be flooding the Indian market during the current festive season.
+If that happens, the message would be loud and clear and even the Indian Government will be compelled act and shut its doors to the Chinese finished goods like electronic equipment, machines, engines, pumps, organic chemicals, fertilizers, iron and steel, ships, boats, plastics, medical and technical equipment.
+This will send shock waves that the Chinese economy will not be able to absorb.